The Stig: Aftermath

-On 5 November 2010, the Top Gear website released a video clip about its "Stig Farm," the end of which introduced a new Stig for the travelling stage show Top Gear Live.
+On 5 November 2010, the Top Gear website released a video clip about its "Stig Farm", the end of which introduced a new Stig for the travelling stage show Top Gear Live.
 The video also featured a Stig attempting to write a book on a computer, and correcting one of its many mistakes with Tippex.

 In the "USA Road Trip" special (debuting 21 December 2010), the presenters branded the Stig a traitor; May declared his true name to be Judas Iscariot.
 In a challenge mimicking a drive-by shooting, the targets used were cardboard representations of the Stig (with Hammond taking special care to shoot the Stig in the back).

-During Collins' appearance with a military amputees rally team, broadcast in July 2011, he was introduced by Hammond as "ex-Stig Ben Collins."
-Collins returned to Top Gear in the series 18 special "50 Years of Bond Cars," where Hammond interviewed him on his work as a stunt driver in the film Skyfall.
-Hammond again introduced him as an ex-Stig and referred several times during the interview to Collins' departure.
+During Collins's appearance with a military amputees rally team, broadcast in July 2011, he was introduced by Hammond as "romantic novelist and ex-Stig, Ben Collins".
+Collins returned to Top Gear in the series 18 special "50 Years of Bond Cars", where Hammond interviewed him on his work as a stunt driver in the film Skyfall.
+Hammond again introduced him as an ex-Stig and referred several times during the interview to Collins's departure.
 Collins wore a T-shirt during the interview which read "I am the Stig."

-Second White Stig – current Stig
+Second White Stig

 On 26 December 2010, five days after the "USA Road Trip" special, Top Gear aired a "Middle East Special" in which the presenters re-enacted the journey of the Three Wise Men to Bethlehem.
 At the episode's conclusion, they discovered a manger cradling not Jesus, but a baby Stig.

 In the series 16 premiere a month later, the presenters explained that Stigs grow very quickly, and the new Stig was thus already fully grown.
-Aside from a slightly different helmet and overalls, the current Stig resembles the previous Stig.
+Aside from a slightly different helmet and overalls, this Stig closely resembles the previous Stig.
 In his first episode, he set a speed record around the track (1:15.1) in an Ariel Atom V8 – Clarkson commenting that this Stig posted times "broadly comparable to those of Sacked Stig".
+The same Stig was retained following the departures of Clarkson, Hammond and May in 2015 following Clarkson's suspension and dismissal from the BBC due to a fracas that occurred during filming of series 22.
+His identity remained secret until 2024, when Clarkson revealed it was endurance racing driver Phil Keen.

-"Cousins" and other "family members"
+Cousins and other family members

-Various episodes have featured "cousins" and other relatives of the Stig, often when the show is filming outside the United Kingdom.
+Various episodes have featured cousins and other relatives of the Stig, often when the show is filming outside the United Kingdom or require a specific driving skill, such as the lorry-driving "Rig Stig".
+These individuals dress in different attires, but always wear the Stig's helmet, and continue the tradition of remaining silent.